stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 men with a motor truck in the oldest part of the cemetery, but apparently frightened them off before they had accomplished whatever their object may have been.

-  The discovery took place at about four o&rsquo;clock, when Hart&rsquo;s attention was attracted by the sound of a motor outside his shelter.
+  The discovery took place at about four o'clock, when Hart's attention was attracted by the sound of a motor outside his shelter.
 Investigating, he saw a large truck on the main drive several rods away; but could not reach it before the sound of his feet on the gravel had revealed his approach.
 The men hastily placed a large box in the truck and drove away toward